-Transitions can be difficult, especially for young people who are graduating or aging out from high school.
+Transitions can be difficult, especially for young people who are graduating from or aging out of high school.
 There are many unknowns beyond high school and it can be confusing to determine what comes next when planning for future employment, education and independent living.

-As we move forward with our efforts of customized employment and community supports, we ask that all incoming transitioning youth:
+As we move forward with our efforts of community integration, we ask that all incoming transitioning youth:

-- are willing to use public and other transportation (travel training support is provided),
+- are willing to use public and other modes of transportation, and

-- are willing to utilize a service that does not operate inside a building or center, and
+- are willing to utilize a service that does not operate inside a building or center

-For more information on what Ardmore can do for you post-graduation, please contact Ardmore’s Families Intake & Outreach Manager by email or by phone at 301-306-2594.
+For more information on what Ardmore can do for you post-graduation, please contact Ardmore’s Director of Expansion and Outreach by email or by phone at 301-306-2594.
 Also visit our website’s Resources page for links to useful information on Transitioning Youth.